ssandoval16/psy120l-final-report/README.md

 The analysis dataset showcases the variables required for the report, with the checks confirming the number of selected variables, dimensions of the analysis dataset, and the final variable names carried forward into the preparation and analysis sections.

 Variable Preparation
-This section of the report shows the preparation of the variables used in the primary analyses.
-The original imported dataset was left unchanged; all prepared variables were created in the working analysis dataset, study_data.
+The preparation of the variables used in the principal analysis is displayed in this portion of the report.
+All prepared variables were formed in the working analysis dataset, study_data, but the original imported dataset remained unharmed.

 Count Correct Answers
-The free recall responses were open-ended text responses and thus needed to be scored before they could be used as a numeric dependent variable.
-Each recall response was compared against the target words shown in that block.
-The code below creates one score for each recall block and then sums those block scores into a total free_recall score, with higher scores indicate that participants correctly recalled more words.
+​​Prior to being utilized as a numerical dependent variable, the free recall replies had to be graded because they were open-ended text responses.
+The target words displayed in that block were compared to each recall response.
+Higher scores show that participants accurately recalled more words.
+The code below generates one score for each recall block and then adds those block scores to a total free_recall score.
 Show code

 block_1_words <- c(
   "house", "neglect", "couple", "lantern", "despise", "teacher" )